mikeasilva/handbook-diff/markdown/9-relief-society.md

 The Relief Society president assigns a member of the presidency to help lead efforts to share the gospel in the ward.
 She works with the assigned member of the elders quorum presidency to coordinate these efforts (see [23.6.2](/study/manual/general-handbook/23?lang=eng&id=title_number16-p61#title_number16)).

-The assigned member of the Relief Society presidency participates in coordination meetings to coordinate inviting all to receive the blessings of the gospel.
-The ward mission leader, who may be a member of the elders quorum presidency, leads weekly coordination meetings.
-The purpose of these meetings is to coordinate inviting all to receive the blessings of the gospel.
-They also include ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.
+The assigned member of the Relief Society presidency participates in weekly coordination meetings to coordinate inviting all to receive the blessings of the gospel.
+The ward mission leader, who may be a member of the elders quorum presidency, leads these meetings.
+Ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries attend.
 See [23.4](/study/manual/general-handbook/23?lang=eng&id=title_number9-p47#title_number9).

 9.2.4